elephluent/elephluent.github.io/README.md

 ## Features

-Our methodology focuses on learning basic concepts through a series of **modules** (e.g. Colors, Pronouns, Family, and Phrases).
+Our methodology focuses on learning new words through a series of **modules** (e.g. Colors, Pronouns, Family, and Phrases).
 Each module will contain six lessons, which are as follows:
 1. **Picture Learning**
     * Learn the language by using an English word to select the corresponding image and foreign word.
 2. **Matching Word to Word**